 - Murano and Burano Islands

 - Gondola Rides

 - Grand Canal

-There are tours covering Northern Venice, Southern Venice, the Jewish Ghetto, Cannaregio, and many smaller neighbourhoods and locations in the city.
+There are tours covering Northern Venice, Southern Venice, the Jewish Ghetto, Cannaregio, and many smaller neighborhoods and locations in the city.

-Most free walking tours operate on a pay-what-you-wish basis, which means that at the end of the tour you can tip your guide however much you want, even nothing if you weren’t impressed.
+Most free Venice walking tours operate on a pay-what-you-wish basis, which means that at the end of the tour, you can pay your guide however much you want, even nothing if you weren’t impressed.

 Most people really enjoy these types of walking tours and tip their guides an average of €10-€15 for the experience.